sympatrisch/betriebssysteme-raytracer/README.md

 Project Status
 ---------------
-v4.0.0 has shipped!
+Version 4 has shipped!
 Three and a half years in the making, with massive changes to all three books and accompanying code.
+Our current version is v4.0.1.

 If you'd like to check out the latest updates and watch our progress, we're on the `dev-patch`, `dev-minor`, and `dev-major` branches.
-You can also browse our release backlog to see what we're planning.
+You can also browse our issues and milestones to see what we're planning.

 If you're interested in contributing, email us!
 You can find our contact info at the head of each book.
 Or just start [a new discussion][discussions] or [issue][issues].